Hemanthsai17/sanskrit-website-trails/README.md

-# Project-works
+# Sanskrit Website Trails
-This contains all the work done, that were required to upload here for further usage. this is for the purpose of kind of documentation.
+This contains all the trails work done, the Data folder and the other excel files are the one we are trying to manipulate.
+This is for the purpose of kind of documentation.